-Course Objectives: On successful completion of this course, students will be able to: 1.
-Exhibit high levels of responsibility, accountability and ethical practice required to work as a professional in the criminal justice system; 2.
-Initiate professional judgement in diverse and challenging settings within the modern criminal justice system; 3.
-Exhibit a range of intellectual and social skills in their understanding of the application of legislation and social policy; 4.
-Develop critical analysis and understanding of relevant areas of criminal justice social science research in specific areas of study; 5.
-Generate, organise and undertake research into relevant aspects of aiminal justice; 6.
-Exemplify advanced academic skills in analysis, critical thinking and communication; and 7.
-Advocate, dispute and negotiate with professional competence using a range of well developed communication and interpersonal skills.
+Course Objectives: On successful completion of this course, students will be able to:

+1. Exhibit high levels of responsibility, accountability and ethical practice required to work as a professional in the criminal justice system;

+2. Initiate professional judgement in diverse and challenging settings within the modern criminal justice system;

+3. Exhibit a range of intellectual and social skills in their understanding of the application of legislation and social policy;

+4. Develop critical analysis and understanding of relevant areas of ariminal justice social science research in specific areas of study;

+5. Generate, organise and undertake research into relevant aspects of ariminal justice;

+6. Exemplify advanced academic skills in analysis, critical thinking and communication; and

+7. Advocate, dispute and negotiate with professional competence using a range of well developed communication and interpersonal skills.

-Careers: When students graduate, they will be gualified to seek employment in the criminal justice system, which is increasingly becoming professionalised and requiring graduates with a broad knowledge of justice in a range of professional and community settings.
+Careers:When students graduate, they will be qualified to seek employment in the criminal justice system, which is increasingly becoming professionalised and requiring graduates with a broad knowledge of justice in a range of professional and community settings.
 Graduates can also seek employment in community legal settings, law firms, security and intelligence organisations and related welfare and support agencies.

-Admission Requirements: Successful completion of an Australian Senior Secondary Certificate (VCE or equivalent) including Units 3 and 4: a study score of at least 25 in English (EAL) or 20 in any other English.
+Admission Requirements:Completion of an Australian Senior Secondary Certificate (VCE or equivalent) including Units 3 and 4: a study score of at least 25 in English (EAL) or 20 in any other English.

-Admission Requirements International: Completion of an Australian Senior Secondary Certificate (VCE or equivalent) OR Completion of an Australian Diploma or Advanced Diploma (or equivalent) PLUS IELTS (or equivalent): Overall score of 6 with no band less than 6.0
+Admission Requirements International: Completion of an Australian Senior Secondary Certificate (VCE or equivalent) including Units 3 and 4: a study score of at least 25 in English (EAL) or 20 in any other English (or equivalent).
+OR: Completion of an Australian Advanced Diploma or Diploma (or equivalent).
+PLUS: IELTS (or equivalent): Overall score or 6.0 (with no band less than 6.0 in Listening, Reading, Writing and Speaking).
+OR: Completion of a Foundation course or equivalent.